 Which cases: All CPS maltreatment reports assigned for an assessment that involve a family caregiver.
-This does not apply to reports involving child care facilities; residential facilities such as group homes or DHHS facilities.
-This does apply to non-licensed living arrangements, the non-custodial parents home or licensed family foster homes.
+This

 Who completes: Social Worker assigned to complete the assessment.

 When: The Family Assessment of Strengths and Needs is to be completed and documented prior to the time the case decision is made.
 It is one of the elements considered in making the case decision.

 The same form is used for the Family Strengths and Needs Assessment for all subsequent reassessments until the case is closed.

-This includes CPS Case Planning and Case Management and Placement Services if reunification is the plan.
-In CPS Investigative Assessments, the Family Strengths and Needs Assessment is to be completed prior to the case decision.
-In CPS Case Planning and Case Management, the Family Strengths and Needs Assessment is to be completed within the quarter in conjunction with each quarterly review of the Service Agreement.
-In Foster Care Placement (whether the agency holds legal custody and the child remains in the home or is placed outside of the home), the Family Strengths and Needs Assessment shall be completed within 60 days following the first Service Agreement, then within an additional 90 days (not to exceed 150 days from the first Service Agreement) and every six months thereafter.
-This is to coincide with the Service Agreement and the Permanency Planning Action Team meetings.
-At any time, throughout the life of the case, there are significant changes in the family's circumstances, the Family Strengths and Needs Assessment shall be updated to reflect the changes.
-Decision: The assessment of strengths and needs identifies the three highest priority needs of caregivers and children that must be addressed in the service agreement.
+In CPS Investigative Assessments, the Family Strengths and Needs Assessment shall be completed prior to the case decision.

+In CPS Case Planning and Case Management, the Family Strengths and Needs Assessment shall be completed at the time of the Service Agreement updates and within 30 days prior to case closure.

+In Foster Care Placement (whether the agency holds legal custody and the child remains in the home or is placed outside of the home), the Family Strengths and Needs Assessment shall track with the required scheduled Permanency Planning Action Team meetings.
+The assessment shall also be completed within 30 days of any court hearing or review.
+(If reviews are held frequently, documentation on the Family Strengths and Needs Assessment form may state that there have been no changes since the last update and that the current information is correct.)

+The Family Strengths and Needs Assessment shall be completed when the agency has legal custody and the child has been placed back in the home for a trail home visit and a Permanency children that must be addressed in the service agreement.
 Goals, objectives, and interventions in a service agreement should relate to one or more of the three priority needs.
 If the child(ren) has more than one chronic/severe problem, all should be listed under children's well-being needs.

+Planning Action Team meeting falls within that trial home visit period.

+Decision: The assessment of strengths and needs identifies the three highest priority needs of caregivers and

+Appropriate completion:

-Appropriate completion: Each family is assessed completing all items on the strengths and needs assessment scale for the primary and secondary caregiver (if present).
+Each family is assessed completing all items on the strengths and needs assessment scale for the primary and secondary caregiver (if present).
 As used here, "caregiver" means the person or persons who routinely are responsible for providing care, supervision, and discipline to the children in the household.
 This may include biological, adoptive or step-parents, other legal guardian, or other adults living in the home who have caregiver responsibilities.
 Where separate households are involved, two separate Family Assessment of Strengths and Needs tools shall be used.

-Scoring Individual Select one score only under each item which reflects the highest level of need for any caregiver in items: the family, and enter in the "Score" column.
+Scoring Individual Select one score only under each item which reflects the highest level of need for any caregiver in items:

+the family, and enter in the "Score" column.
 For example, if the mother has some substance abuse problems and the father has a serious substance abuse problem, item S3 would be scored "5" for serious substance use problems."

 The worker will list in order of greatest to least, the strengths and needs identified.

+Children's Well-Being Needs

-Children's Well- Being Needs In completing a Family Assessment of Strengths and Needs, several factors identify data related to the child's well-being.
+In completing a Family Assessment of Strengths and Needs, several factors identify data related to the child's well-being.
 List those factors identified as specific child needs (health, mental health, educational needs).